 The combination of living with a largely invisible illness and working with the Global Autoimmune Institute has inspired Margaux to create a movement of empowerment.
 She’s focused on encouraging patients to advocate for themselves, educating the public about disease prevention, and illuminating the connection between our environment, our food system, and our health.
 One day, she hopes to see a synergistic relationship between mainstream and holistic medicine, so that every single person receives preventive, personalized, and compassionate care.

-Margaux is a freelance content writer with a B.A. from Ursinus College and has an array of academic, professional, and volunteer experience in sustainable food systems, meditation, palliative care, teaching, and intercultural communication.
+Margaux is a freelance content marketer and writer with a B.A. from Ursinus College.
+She has an array of academic, professional, and volunteer experience in sustainable food systems, meditation, palliative care, teaching, and intercultural communication.
 She currently lives in San Diego, California.